HowkMii/Howkmii/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Open Coding club and Developer student club.
+- 🍀 I’m currently working on ...Musketeers.
+- 💪 Developer student club Open and  Coding club.
 - 🌱 I’m currently learning ...Data Science
 - 💬 Ask me about ...
 UX Design
 - 😄 Pronouns: He/Him